K0NXT3D/Web-Scrapers/README.md

 The code for each is really the same.
 General variations to the "bot" itself and how I use them on my end.
-Using Chron is the best way if you're able to proxychains your IP address.
+Using Cron is the best way if you're able to proxychains your IP address.
 I only suggest that because these can get you blacklisted.

 Normally I don't even run the filenames and I have them in their own folders as "bot"